1Technical University of Munich 2University Federico II of Naples 3University of Erlangen-Nuremberg

 Benchmarks as well as more information can be found in our paper.

-To download the FaceForensics dataset please send us a mail with your signed terms of service agreement.
+To download the FaceForensics dataset please fill out this google form and we will send you the download link.
+If you have any questions send us a mail.
 Both dataset versions are split up into train, validation and test, which contain 704, 150 and 150 videos respectively.
 Every one of these folders has the following structure:

 altered: videos that are manipulated by Face2Face